 It is also important to have a music page on Facebook in addition to a personal timeline.
 I have been told that having a Facebook page gives more weight to your name in search engines.

 A rough demo of my Sleepy Creek Samba score for mid-size jazz ensemble has been created.
-It was done in Sibelius with only the 6 horn parts and no solo section.
+It was done in Sibelius with only the 6 horn lines.
+The solo section and measures in the score where the drums and rhythm section are featured were left out.
 The demo can enable one to get an idea of what the horn writing sounds like.
-Of course, it will sound much better with a real band!

 Thanks to assistance from George Spicka (composer friend in the Baltimore Jazz Alliance), my hand-written score for Sleepy Creek Samba has been put into Sibelius software.
 This piece is for jazz soloist, 5 horns, and rhythm section.
 Flexible instrumentation is used to enable the music to be played by many configurations of instruments.
 The Sleepy Creek Samba page on my website has a link to the ensemble score.
 Bands that are interested in playing this piece can write to me from the Contact page.
 Over time, more of my hand-written scores will be converted to Sibelius.

 An information page for the Interstitial Arts Foundation has been added to my website.
-For many years, my creative process is to write down music that comes to me.
 I do not put a stylistic filter on my work.
 Sometimes the music fits (more or less) into a particular style, sometimes it is a blend of styles, and sometimes I do not know what to call it.
-When I discovered the Interstitial Arts Foundation earlier this year I suddenly found a community of kindred spirits who are not constrained by artistic borders.
+When I discovered the Interstitial Arts Foundation I found a community of kindred spirits who are not constrained by artistic borders.
 Their creative vision is deeply inspiring to me.